 At the end of the sugar season, the South African Sugar Association ("SASA") purchases all the South African sugar operations stock ("carry-over stock") designated for the local market at a notional price.
 There is no physical delivery of the sugar and in the new season, the South African sugar operations continues to sell the carry-over stock to its existing customers at its own negotiated prices.
-As and when the carry-over stock is sold to the end customer, the SASA is refunded the notional price.
-The arrangement with SASA is reflected as a financing arrangement and revenue is recognised when the sugar is sold to the end customer.
+As and when the carry-over stock is sold to the end customer, the SASA is reflected as a financing arrangement and revenue is recognised when the sugar is sold to the end customer.